Buzzvil/buzz-sdk-samples/README_ENG.md

 - Headers : Request with the following parameters.
     - `X-BUZZVIL-APP-ID` : A unique ID that is issued to publisher application.
     - `X-BUZZVIL-API-TOKEN` : A unique API token issued previously for server-to-server API.
-- Essential POST Parameter : Publisher's user identifier `publisher_user_id` and Publisher's user country code in ISO 2-letter format in upper case `country`
+- Required POST Parameter : Publisher's user identifier `publisher_user_id` and Publisher's user country code in ISO 2-letter format in upper case `country`
 - Content-Type: application/x-www-form-urlencoded (below body should be requested in this format)

 e.g.